 Alaina Claire Feldman

-Alaina Claire Feldman is the Director of The Mishkin at CUNY’s Baruch College.
+Alaina Claire Feldman is the Director of the Mishkin Gallery, the City University of New York (CUNY) Baruch’s modern and contemporary art gallery.
 She was previously Director of Exhibitions at Independent Curators International (ICI) where she curated the exhibition “The Ocean After Nature” and co-curated “Publishing Against the Grain”, as well as produced and managed twenty international traveling exhibitions with guest curators from around the world.
 Her projects have included long-term support of artists and curators, and of art histories often overlooked by traditional Western cannons.
-She has curated exhibitions at The Kitchen, Hugh Lane Dublin City Gallery, Zeitz MoCAA, CCA Lagos, TheCube Taipei, Anthology Film Archives, Parsons / New School and more.
+She has curated exhibitions at The Kitchen, Hugh Lane Dublin City Gallery, Zeitz MoCAA, CCA Lagos, TheCube Taipei, Anthology Film Archives, Participant Inc, Parsons / New School and more.
 She has lectured and taught at the University of Porto, The School of Visual Arts, New York University, the Center for Feminist Pedagogy, as well as at many museums.
 In 2017, she was the Annual Beckwith Lecturer at The School of the Museum of Fine Arts Boston/Tufts.
 She has previously held positions at the French contemporary art journal May Revue and at the gallery Reena Spaulings Fine Art.

 Curator Zane Onckule will speak about the program of kim?
 Contemporary Art Centre in Riga, Latvia.read more »